 PlyoDyne® allows training through small increments of weight, velocity, force, and varying ROM (range of movement), utilizing the fascial elasticity of the proper biomechanical chains under the seven principles.

-During the first phase of the training balance, coordination, elasticity, and stability ensure that muscles and tissue are prepared for the later program.
+During the first phase of the training, balance, coordination, elasticity, and stability ensure that muscles and tissues are prepared for the later program.
 The stimulation of brain activity improves dysfunctional motor patterns, and through neuroplasticity, allows reprogramming towards correct sensorimotor patterns, optimizing the existing nervous system and muscle and joint function.

 With balance being restored to natural instinctive functioning, as an intrinsic part of every movement of the body, it is time to introduce an additional training dimension.

 Subject of this training dimension are eccentric and concentric aspects.
 The extreme level of power needed to conversion from an eccentric to a concentric motion, passing through the critical by the equipment trainable zero force moment, fortify the balance between ventral and dorsal strength of the shoulder joint, in fully functional patterns (PNF Obliques and spiral patterns).
 Purely power training is also feasible in slow power mode.
 It is the unique design and variability allowed utilizing these patterns with the equipment that differentiates our equipment from anything else currently available.

 In this training phase, the patient can begin training speed and endurance with the correct neuromuscular patterns once the injured tissue allows.
 The injury will heal through the first phase whilst the proper movement pattern is being corrected.
 With correct patterns and proprioception returned and optimized thanks to the unique attributes of PlyoDyne® and its ability to incorporate shoulder function within the total body chain and reinforcement of the core foundation, the patient is in the best position to realize their potential performance while minimizing chances of re-injury.